How to write a good report

 1. Before you write.
 The initial steps.

 a.
 Think about your message until you can say it out loud.
 Then do, and see if it makes sense to a friend or two.

 b.
 Then organize the text, somehow jotting down the essential flow within and between sections.
 Use a short conventional outline, a few short lists, or a diagram with ideas connected by arrows (a 'concept map').
 An outline that catches the essence of the structure can free you to think about the details as you write.
 But an outline with too high a ratio of detail to thought can feel restrictive.
 I find detailed outlines more intimidating than helpful.
 I find it easier to let the structure evolve during editing.
-But others think the opposite.
+But others think the opposite, that your organization should be clear in your mind before you start.
 If making a detailed outline helps you, write one.
-If the idea of it paralyzes you, keep the outline broad and vague.
+If the idea of an outline paralyzes you, keep the outline broad and vague and organize as you go.

 c.
-Next, write.
-Write in the order that feels most natural to you..
+After organizing as well as you can, start writing.
+Write in the order that feels most natural to you.
 You need not write in order.
 Start with the conclusions if that is what comes to you first.
 The first draft should be as complete and accurate as possible, but not concise, polished or optimally structured.
 As you write, allow yourself to modify the structure, especially by putting similar ideas together.
 But don't let revision slow your transfer of information from mind to paper too much.
 Attempting to get ideas onto paper while also trying to finely hone the text can be crippling.